idlesign/django-sitecats/docs/source/index.rst

 Description
 -----------

-*Django reusable application for content categorization and flagging.*
+*Django reusable application for content categorization.*

 Here will be an introductory description.